-Kim Shinn is a recovering physicist, unemployed voice-over artist, registered professional mechanical engineer, too tall for his picture frame and a Principal and Senior Sustainability Consultant with TLC Engineering for Architecture, a 300-person national consulting engineering firm.
+Kim Shinn is a recovering physicist, unemployed voice-over artist, registered professional mechanical engineer, too tall for his picture frame and a Principal and Senior Sustainability Wizard with TLC Engineering for Architecture, a 300-person national consulting engineering firm.

 He has been a USGBC LEED™ Accredited Professional since May 2001, and

 became a LEED AP BD+C Specialist in 2009.
 Kim was elevated to LEED Fellow in